Mbazlami/Data_Science_Code_examples/README.md

 - Explore relationship between attributes and develop a good understanding of what will be a good predictor for the type of wine.
 - Performing Variance filtering to obtain best predictors using a variance threshold.
 - Grid Search through machine learning models such as KNN, SVC, logistic regression, and many others and returning the best performing model.

+# Predicting Explosiviblity of chemical dusts.
+- Dimensionality problem where varaibles are larger than the data points.